adaoraeneje/wireframing/README.md

 ## Introduction to Wireframing

-Wireframing is the process of creating simple, visual layouts of a web page or app to represent its structure and functionality before any actual design or development begins.
-It is like the blueprint of a building, showing where each element (like buttons, images, menus, etc.) will be placed.
+Wireframing is the process of creating a basic visual layout that shows the structure of a web page, mobile app, or software interface before any detailed design or development begins.
+It helps designers plan how content and features will be arranged and interact on the screen.

-Wireframes are used early in the design process to plan content, layout, and user flow.
-They help teams and stakeholders visualize how a user will interact with the system, identify potential problems, and make decisions before investing time in development.

-By using wireframes, designers and developers can communicate ideas clearly, reduce misunderstandings, and save time by solving issues early.
+Wireframes are usually created in the early stages of a project to help:
+- Visualize the layout of content and features
+- Organize information clearly
+- Show how users will interact with the interface

+## Why Wireframing Is Important

+Wireframing is important because it:
+- Helps identify potential design or usability issues early
+- Saves time by avoiding rework during development
+- Improves communication between designers, developers, and stakeholders
+- Focuses on functionality and user flow before final visuals

+Using tools like Figma, designers can create wireframes that evolve into clickable prototypes, making it easier to test and improve the user experience before coding begins.